wainwrightmark/word_salad/tasks.md

 - Make Logo
-- Popup the first time you enter selfie mode

 - use ustr in a bunch more places
 - split total completion into multiple resources
 - Change hint tracking

-- Change Word Salad Menu -last 3, then gap, then next
 - social images etc
 - Save incomplete levels